shhossain/computer_science/Algorithms/Divide and Conquer/Maximum and minium of an array/readme.md

 # Approach:

 To find the maximum and minimum element from a given array is an application for divide and conquer.
 In this problem, we will find the maximum and minimum elements in a given array.
-In this problem, we are using a divide and conquer approach(DAC) which has three steps divide, conquer and combine.
+In this problem, we are using a divide and conquer approach (DAC) which has three steps divide, conquer and combine.

 Step 1: Find the mid of the array.
 Step 2: Find the maximum and minimum of the left subarray recursively.
 Step 3: Find the maximum and minimum of the right subarray recursively.
 Step 4: Compare the result of step 3 and step 4
 Step 5: Return the minimum and maximum.

+## CPP

 ```cpp
 # include<iostream>